EloboAI/crazytrip/.github/instructions/2-development-workflow.instructions.md

 - Fetch the issue with `./gh api repos/EloboAI/crazytrip/issues/<number>` and read title, body, parent reference, acceptance criteria, and technical tasks.
 - Work only inside GitHub issues (Epic → Feature → User Story → Task).
 Never code without an explicit issue.
 - **CRITICAL**: After fetching the issue, ALWAYS analyze it completely BEFORE listing options or asking which task to do.
+- **CRITICAL**: BEFORE starting ANY work, update the issue status to "In progress" in the project using the GraphQL API (see section 6).

 ## 2. User Stories vs Tasks